bskinn/github-repo-label-setup/README.md

   - When a `topic` label is applied to a sufficient number of tickets, it can be a signal that it might be time to create a milestone, a project, or some other heavier-weight organizational tool to manage those tickets.
-- `type` - This category holds labels that sort tickets according to the overall nature of the change to the codebase/repository.
+- `type` - This category holds labels whose role is to sort tickets according to the overall nature of the change to the codebase/repository.
 Is it fixing a problem?
 Adding a feature?
 Performing maintenance, or refactoring code?
   - In nearly all cases, there should be _exactly one_ `type` label applied to a ticket.